arik-so/bolts/bolt-simple-taproot.md

 For nonce generation, we refer to the `NonceGen` algorithm defined in the `musig2` BIP.
-We only specify the set of required arguments, though a signer can also opt to specify the additional argument sin order to strengthen their nonce.
+We only specify the set of required arguments, though a signer can also opt to specify the additional argument in order to strengthen their nonce.

 #### Nonce Handling